dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

 ### 1.2 - Might be a good idea to look into other camera options

-In most situations the Orthographic Camera may not be the best choice for a project, most of the time I would go with the [Perspective camera](/2018/04/07/threejs-camera-perspective/).
+In most situations the Orthographic Camera may not be the best choice for a project.
+For most typical projects I would go with the [Perspective camera](/2018/04/07/threejs-camera-perspective/) that reproduces they way that the human eye sees.
+In any case the Orthographic Camera is just one option when it comes to cameras.

 ### 1.3 - Version numbers matter in three.js